RobustoFramework/Robusto/components/robusto/conductor/README.md

 * Controlling<br />Lights, irrigation or whatever may have to be turned on or of at specific times.

 ## Reporting
-Reporting problems, as failing cameras, wired or wired networks
+Reporting problems, as failing cameras, wired or wireless network issues to will ensure easy maintenance.

+Note that Robusto _verifies_ all its communication, rather than sending hundreds of messages per second, hoping that some are correct.
+This makes it possible to notice and react to any change in the transmission environment.

 # Sleep cycle timing